bvasilop/js-algorithms-and-data-structures-masterclass/Hash-Tables/Hash-Functions.md

   }

   _hash(key) {
-    // _ this is a private property. let devs know they shouldn't be accessing this outside of private property let hash = 0;
+    // _ this is a private property. lets devs know they shouldn't be accessing this outside of private property let hash = 0;

     for (let i = 0; i < key.length; i++) {